 A final report was developed that summarized key findings from the community health assessment process and an identification of top community health needs.
-The final report was posted on the PPI website.
+The final report was posted on the PinnacleHealth website and nearly 20 community presentations were made delineating results of the needs assessment.